BaymaxShao/BaymaxShao-CV/content/authors/admin/_index.md

     url: https://www.fudan.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Robotics, 3D Vision, Extended Reality.
+I'm now focus on their application into robotic surgery and medical metaverse.

 # Interests to show in About widget
 interests: